DaniloEnea/areaAmministrativa/area_Amministrativa/README.md

 ## Which branch use

-The branch to use is: `business-logic`
+The branch to use is: `encryption-service`

 ## How to start the program